vl4ds/Documentation/getting-started/first-smartapp.rst

 .. note:: If you have a SmartApp that you do want to publish publicly, you can do that via the "My Publication Requests" link at the top of the page.
 For more information on this, see :ref:`submitting_smartapps_for_publication`

-Now you should be able to see your SmartApp in the mobile app if you browse to the My Apps category.
+Now you should be able to see your SmartApp in the mobile app if you browse to the My Apps category of the marketplace:

 ============================================================   =====================================================================
 .. image:: ../img/getting-started/first-smartapp/mobile-myapps.png   .. image:: ../img/getting-started/first-smartapp/mobile-myfirstsmartapp.png